-- Incorporated user comments in the continued implementation of Water and Wastewater SDE database for GIS. - Implemented the use of handheld GPS devices for the Project Inspectors. - Managed projects not identified in the Water and Wastewater Master Plans, including utility relocations due to road projects as well as utility improvements responsive to development and various studies (e.g., 14th & Tennessee Sanitary Sewer replacement.) - Ongoing management of the design and construction of multiple projects from the 2004 Water and Wastewater Master Plan including the 2007 Downtown Waterline Replacement. - Launched Water and Wastewater Master Plan Projects including the West Baldwin Creek Sanitary Sewer and Clinton WTP Expansion construction.
+- Incorporated user comments in the continued implementation of Water and Wastewater SDE database for GIS. - Implemented the use of handheld GPS devices for the Project Inspectors. - Managed projects not identified in the Water and Wastewater Master Plans, including utility relocations due to road projects and utility improvements responsive to development and various studies e.g., 14th & Tennessee Sanitary Sewer replacement. - Ongoing management of the design and construction of multiple projects from the 2004 Water and Wastewater Master Plan, e.g., 2007 Downtown Waterline Replacement. - Launched Water and Wastewater Master Plan Projects, e.g., West Baldwin Creek Sanitary Sewer and Clinton WTP Expansion construction